Pre-Chiropractic Medicine (BS)

 How Long Does it Take to Become a Chiropractor?

 Between six and eight years, typically.
 The most common route to become a chiropractor is to complete a four-year bachelor of science degree (usually in biology), then apply to an accredited doctor of chiropractic (D.C.) program.
 Including coursework and clinical experience, D.C. programs typically last three to four years.
-Combined degrees, such as USF’s 3+3 Doctor of Chiropractic program, offer a quicker path.
+Combined degrees, such as Saint Francis’ 3+3 Doctor of Chiropractic program, offer a quicker path.

 3+3

-USF offers a 3+3 dual acceptance program with Logan University
+Saint Francis offers a 3+3 dual acceptance program with Logan University

-Why USF for Your Pre-Chiropractic Degree?
+Why Saint Francis for Your Pre-Chiropractic Degree?

 Among our pre-health professional offerings is a pre-chiropractic degree in biology, which prepares students for entry into doctor of chiropractic or other rigorous graduate and professional programs.